Published: January 18, 2022

 Wondering just how much does Shopify charge per transaction?
 For those using all other payment options beyond Shopify Payments, the fees range from 0.5% to 2%.

-Basic Shopify costs $29 per month, and the fee that comes with it is the highest (2%).
+Shopify Basic costs $29 per month, and the additional fees that come with it are the highest of all plans (2%).
 The standard Shopify plan costs $79 a month, offers additional benefits, and has a fee of 1% for payments.
-Advanced Shopify is the most costly version, at $299 per month, but it comes with all the fixings and has an additional payment fee of just 0.5%.
+Shopify Advanced is the most costly version, at $299 per month, but it comes with all features and has additional payment fees of just 0.5%.

-Shopify has its own App Store with hundreds of apps that enable merchants to improve their business.
-Shopify statistics for 2019 show that there are 2,400 apps in the Store.
+Shopify has its own App Store with thousands of apps that enable merchants to improve their business.
+Shopify statistics show that there are 3,200 apps in the store.
 Here are the five most popular ones: